 While the long lifetime of solar panels is certainly good news for a homeowner, the industry is seeking to improve all aspects of solar technology, including solar panel lifetimes.
 Commercial solar companies and governmental entities are working on ways to extend the lifespan of panels, while also developing systems and regulations that guide recycling and disposal programs.

-Let’s Go Solar takes an in-depth look at the factors that have an impact on the lifetime of a homeowner’s solar panel system, including an anatomy of a solar panel failure – and what to do to fix it, and what to do to prevent its recurrence.
+Let’s Go Solar takes an in-depth look at the factors that have an impact on the lifetime of a homeowner’s solar panel system, including the anatomy of a solar panel failure and how to do to fix it and prevent its recurrence.
 You’ll also learn about cutting-edge work in solar industry Research and Development (R&D) centers, and practical tips on recycling your solar panels.

 6. What Is a Solar Battery?